roderickjackson-bradley/socket_io_app/work/w11/d1/01-handling-input-in-react.md

 Unlike the traditional web apps we've built so far using Express and Django, **thanks to _____**, SPAs don't need forms to send data to the server.

-Further, we didn't need to wrap the **skill** or **level** inputs in a `<form>` to be able to add them to the DEV SKILLS list.
+Further, we don't need to wrap the **skill** or **level** inputs in a `<form>` to be able to add them to the DEV SKILLS list.

-It's just a matter of updating state by adding the `newSkill` object to the `skills` array - and we don't need a form to do that either.
+It's just a matter of updating state by adding the `newSkill` object to the `skills` array - and we don't need a form to do that.
 No form or submit button is necessary - we can update state whenever we want to: when the user interacts with the app, when a timer event happens, etc.

 Let's ignore the **[ADD SKILL]** button for a moment, and write the code to add the `newSkill` when the `<h2>DEV SKILLS</h2>` is clicked.